Jeffrey-Sardina/Focl-ir-Tr-chtais/builds/downloads/focloir-trachtais-v1.6-en.md

 #### foundation model (ainmfhocal): samhail fhorais<br>
-*Sainmhíniú (ga):* I gcomhthéacs ríomheolaíochta, samhail ríomhfhoghlama ar féidir í a úsáid mar fhoras foghlama i réimse leathan, agus a mbíonn cur chuige tras-fhoghlama bunaithe uirthi chuige sin.
+*Sainmhíniú (ga):* I gcomhthéacs ríomheolaíochta, samhail ríomhfhoghlama amháin ar féidir í a úsáid mar fhoras foghlama i réimse leathan, agus a mbíonn cur chuige tras-fhoghlama bunaithe uirthi chuige sin.
 <br>
-*Sainmhíniú (en):* In the context of computer science, a machine learning model that can be used as the foundation of learning in a broad domain, and which is applied in the transfer learning setting to do so.
+*Sainmhíniú (en):* In the context of computer science, a single machine learning model that can be used as the foundation of learning in a broad domain, and which is applied in the transfer learning setting to do so.

 *Tagairtí:*
 - foras: Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977)
 - samhail: féach ar an téarma 'model / samhail'

 *Nótaí Aistriúcháin:*
 - Cé go bhfuil an focal 'foras' i bhFoclóir De Bhaldraithe, is le brí ar leith atá sé luaite ann.
-Sna foclóirí eile, is leis am mbrí chéanna (i gcomhthéacs níos leithne) atá sé luaite.
+Sna foclóirí eile, is leis an mbrí chéanna (i gcomhthéacs níos leithne) atá sé luaite.
 - Féach chomh maith ar an téarma 'model / samhail'.